Can you follow this CB Lingo?

 CB codes and trucker talk came into being back in the ’60’s and ’70’s, when the CB radio was popular.

 Some of the old great favorite trucking movies, like Smokey and the Bandit and Convoy are filled with CB lingo.
+It’s hard to imagine either movie without the flowery language of trucking culture.

 If you’ve ever listened in on some CB slang, you may well find yourself lost in the conversation pretty quickly.

-See our CB Radios For Truckers’ Guide, for our Top Pick of CB Radio and the Best Bang for the Buck Radio!
+Want to get in on the action?
+See this CB Radios For Truckers’ Guide, for our CB radio top picks, and the best bang for the buck radio!

 Related > Big CB Radios: An Important Part of Trucking Culture From Days Gone By